Closing Deals Faster Requires Your Sales and Marketing Alignment to be Tuned for Performance.

 How should sales and marketing work together?

 Sales and marketing must direct their efforts at the same prospects and wholly align on decisions and pricing.
-Together, sales and marketing need to create comprehensive buyer personas to target their ideal customer better, increase acquisition, and create symbiotic targeted ads and pitches.
+Together, sales and marketing need to create comprehensive buyer personas to target their ideal customers better, increase acquisition, and create symbiotic targeted ads and pitches.

 Should sales and marketing be one department?